tekperfect/devops-docs/docs/courses/08-Security/lessons/security-fundamentals.md

 `exploit`

 If your exploit is successful you should get a meterpreter prompt where you can run remote commands on the Windows host.
+If you type in the following command it will tell you which level of context your account is running as

+`getuid`

+If you cannot gain elevated priviliges using the Jenkins backdoor then try this exploit

+`use exploit/multi/elasticsearch/script_mvel_rce`

+What options do you need to pay attention to when using this exploit?

+Hint: for the PAYLOAD you should use the java/meterpreter/reverse_tcp

+When you have a meterpreter prompt type in the following command

+`getuid` (This will tell you which user or service account you are running as)

 ### Create, Elevate & Gain access